beamer-bridge/beamer/docs/source/whitepaper.rst

 To trigger L1 resolution, is to apply this call on L1 using the data from the rollup's outbox.
 This will forward the information from the resolver to the inbox of rollup A in the form of a call to the `resolution registry` on rollup A.
 This registry will store in its state a mapping from `fill hash` to `Bob`, allowing the `request manager` to verify that a claim to fill a certain request with a certain fill ID is honest.
-Roll-up A's chain ID is necessary for the `resolver` contract to know to which `resolution registry` to forward the proof to.
-Roll-up B's chain ID is used to restrict the call to authenticated `fill manager` and `cross domain messenger` contracts.
+Rollup A's chain ID is necessary for the `resolver` contract to know to which `resolution registry` to forward the proof to.
+Rollup B's chain ID is used to restrict the call to authenticated `fill manager` and `cross domain messenger` contracts.

 After L1 resolution has transferred the fill information from rollup B to rollup A, Bob can directly call `withdraw` on